Banana Pudding Cups (Rich, Creamy & Homemade)

 Instructions

 • SCALD MILK: Pour milk into a medium sauce pan.
 Heat to medium heat until tiny bubbles/foam appear on side of pot and milk starts steaming.
 The temperature on an instant read thermometer should be about 180F/82C when done (which is before the boiling point).
-Note 3 for microwave directions.
+Note 3 for faster microwave directions.

 • MAKE PUDDING: Slowly add scalded milk to dry ingredients in pot.
 Heat on medium until thickened, stirring constantly with a whisk.
 This will take about 6 minutes.
 Cover pot and cook 2 more minutes.